gitlabhq/omnibus-gitlab/doc/docker/README.md

 ### Pre-configure Docker container

-You can pre-configure the GitLab Docker image by adding the environment variable `GITLAB_OMNIBUS_CONFIG` to docker run command.
+You can pre-configure the GitLab Docker image by adding the environment variable `GITLAB_OMNIBUS_CONFIG` to Docker run command.
 This variable can contain any `gitlab.rb` setting and will be evaluated before loading the container's `gitlab.rb` file.
 That way you can easily configure GitLab's external URL, make any database configuration or any other option from the